Poland urges EU to limit influx of Ukrainian grain

 Mr Morawiecki said he had agreed with the leaders of several countries bordering Ukraine to write to European Commission president Ursula von der Leyen to demand action.

-Ukraine, one of the world’s largest grain exporters, had its Black Sea ports blocked following Russia’s February 2022 invasion and it found alternative shipping routes through EU states Poland and Romania.
+Ukraine, one of the world’s largest grain exporters, had its Black Sea ports blocked following Russia’s February 2022 invasion and

-Logistical bottlenecks mean large quantities of Ukrainian grains, which are cheaper than those produced in the EU, have ended up in central European states, hurting prices and sales of local farmers.
+Logistical bottlenecks mean large quantities of Ukrainian grains, which are cheaper than those produced in the EU, have ended up in Central European states, hurting prices and sales of local farmers.

-Poland would ask the European Commission to employ a protective clause regarding grain imports to Poland from Ukraine, Agriculture Minister Henryk Kowalczyk said after meeting with farmers’ representatives on Wednesday.
+Poland would ask the European Commission to employ a protective clause regarding grain imports to Poland from Ukraine, Agriculture Minister Henryk Kowalczyk said after meeting farmers’ representatives on Wednesday.

 Poland would encourage Slovakia, Romania, Hungary and Bulgaria to take a similar step, Mr Kowalczyk said.

 Logistical bottlenecks mean large quantities of cheaper Ukrainian grains have ended up in central European states.
-PHOTO: AFP

 “Money is due for every hectare of grain, losses must be covered,” said Mr Michal Kolodziejczak, founder of the Agrounia group ahead of talks with the government.
+“There must be at least 6 billion zlotys (S$1.8 billion) to cover these losses.”

-The figure cited by Mr Kolodziejczak was 10 times higher than the 600-million-zloty aid programme approved by the European Commission on Monday, which the government says will help compensate farmers for their losses.
+The figure cited by Mr Kolodziejczak was 10 times higher than the 600 million zloty aid programme approved by the European Commission on Monday, which the government says will help compensate farmers for their losses.

 Mr Kowalczyk said additional compensation of 520 million zlotys was in the works, with half of it coming from EU crisis provisions and the other half from the national budget, putting the total aid for Polish farmers at 1.12 billion zlotys.